 TerraForms: Pore-Scale Micromodels

 The Environmental Molecular Sciences Laboratory’s (EMSL’s) pore-scale micromodels simulate soil porosity and aggregate size distribution on a microfluidic platform.
 These TerraForms are suitable for microbial (bacterial and fungal) incubations for investigating pore-scale effects on resulting growth.
-The micromodels have been used to study anaerobic hotspot and hot moment formation by microbial growth, fungal hyphae development, and the effects of carbon sources on extracellular polysaccharide-induced water retention within soil pores.
+The micromodels have been used to study anaerobic hotspot and hot moment formation by microbial growth, fungal hyphae development, and the effects of carbon sources on extracellular polysaccharide-induced water retention within soil pores and to investigate microbial potential for biomining critical minerals for harvesting rare earth elements.

-Mineral-amended micromodels can be created to simulate a specific soil mineralogy.
-These micromodels have been used to investigate fungal mineral weathering, distribution of microbial exudates around a carbon hotspot, and changes in mineral chemistry resulting from biotic mineral weathering.
+Mineral-amended micromodels can be created to simulate a specific soil mineralogy, including specific critical minerals.
+These micromodels have been used to investigate fungal mineral weathering, the distribution of microbial exudates around a carbon hotspot, and the changes in mineral chemistry resulting from biotic mineral weathering.

 Research application

-Supporting the Biogeochemical Transformations Integrated Research Platform, these resources help unlock how contaminants move and change in the environment.
-This essential knowledge can help us improve predictive models to anticipate and manage effects on both human and natural systems.
-EMSL’s microfluidic technologies allow scientists to create synthetic soil habitats to understand and to study microbe–mineral interactions.
+Supporting the Biogeochemical Transformations Integrated Research Platform, these resources help unlock how nutrients, critical minerals, and materials move and change in the environment.
+EMSL’s microfluidic technologies allow scientists to create synthetic soil habitats to understand and to study microbe–mineral interactions for investigating soil biogeochemical inorganic nutrient cycling and biomining critical mineral elements.

-Supporting the Terrestrial-Atmospheric Processes Integrated Research Platform, TerraForms enables identifying belowground and aboveground volatile organic compounds for your science.
+Supporting the Terrestrial-Atmospheric Processes Integrated Research Platform, TerraForms enables belowground and aboveground volatile organic compounds to be identified for your science.

-Supporting the Biomolecular Pathways Integrated Research Platform, TerraForms pore-scale micromodels enables detection of gases and volatile organic compounds using the real time mass spectrometry.
+Supporting the Biomolecular Pathways Integrated Research Platform, TerraForms pore-scale micromodels enable the detection of gases and volatile organic compounds using the real-time mass spectrometry.

 Available resources